Auriga

 Bright Stars

-The brightest star in Auriga is Capella.
+The brightest star in Auriga is Capella, the She-Goat.
 Capella is one of the six stars in the asterism known as the Winter Hexagon (along with Rigel, Aldebaran, Pollux, Procyon and Sirius).
 Capella is the sixth-brightest star in the sky at a distance of 43 light-years.
 Menkalinan is a bright star shining at magnitude 1.90 and is 81 light-years distant.
 Hasseleh is an orange giant that shines at a magnitude of 2.7 at a distance of 494 light-years.

 Credit: E. Slawik/NOIRLab/NSF/AURA/M. Zamani